Stoke Newington: Administrative history

-The Manor (estate) of Stoke Newington was part of a huge block of land around London held by the Diocese of London.
+The manor (estate) of Stoke Newington was part of a huge block of land around London held by the Diocese of London.
 This broad area comprised many estates, stretching from the Manor of Stepney in the east (of which neighbouring Hackney was a part), to Willesden in the west and Hornsey in the north.
-The Manor is recorded, as Neutone, in the Domesday Book of 1086, as being part of the Ossulstone hundred of the county of Middlesex.
-Domesday also records that the Manor was held by St Paul's both before and after the Norman Conquest.
+The Manor is recorded, as Neutone, in the Domesday Book of 1086, as part of the Ossulstone hundred of the county of Middlesex.
+Domesday also records that the manor was held by St Paul's both before and after the Norman Conquest.
 Stoke Newington was a Prebendary Manor, providing an income to the work of the cathedral.

-The Ancient Parish of Stoke Newington was established to serve the area of the Manor with which it was coterminous and, like other parishes would have had its boundaries permanently fixed by the 1180s, even if the boundaries of the underlying Manor changed (though manor boundaries were generally stable at this early date).
+The ancient parish of Stoke Newington was established to serve the area of the manor with which it was coterminous and, like other parishes, would have had its boundaries permanently fixed by the 1180s, even if the underlying manor's boundaries changed (though manor boundaries were generally stable at that date).

-From the Tudor period, parishes were obliged to take on a civil as well as ecclesiastical role, with the administration of the new Poor Law of 1601.
+From the Tudor period, parishes were obliged to take on a civil as well as ecclesiastical role, with the administration of the new Poor Relief Act 1601 (43 Eliz.
+1. c.
+2).

-In the 17th century, the Ossulstone Hundred was sub-divided, with the parish of Stoke Newington, lying on the west side of Stoke Newington High Street, becoming part of the new Finsbury division and the parish of Hackney to the east becoming part of the Tower division.
+In the 17th century, the Ossulstone Hundred was subdivided, with the parish of Stoke Newington, on the west side of Stoke Newington High Street, becoming part of the new Finsbury division and the parish of Hackney to the east becoming part of the Tower division.

-The Ancient Parishes provided a framework for both civil (administrative) and ecclesiastical (church) functions, but during the nineteenth century there was a divergence into distinct civil and ecclesiastical parish systems.
-In London the Ecclesiastical Parishes sub-divided to better serve the needs of a growing population, while the Civil Parishes continued to be based on the same Ancient Parish areas.
+The ancient parishes provided a framework for both civil (administrative) and ecclesiastical (church) functions, but during the 19th century there was a divergence into distinct civil and ecclesiastical parish systems.
+In London the ecclesiastical parishes subdivided to better serve the needs of a growing population, while the civil parishes continued to be based on the ancient parish areas.

-The Metropolis Management Act 1855 merged the Civil Parishes of Hackney and Stoke Newington under a new Hackney District.
-This proved very unpopular, especially in more affluent Stoke Newington and after four unsuccessful attempts the two parishes regained their independence when they were separated by mutual consent under the Metropolis Management (Plumstead and Hackney) Act of 1893.
+The Metropolis Management Act 1855 merged the civil parishes of Hackney and Stoke Newington into a new Hackney District.
+This proved very unpopular, especially in more affluent Stoke Newington, and after four unsuccessful attempts the two parishes regained their independence when they were separated by mutual consent under the Metropolis Management (Plumstead and Hackney) Act 1893 (56 & 57 Vict. c.
+55).